OSAKA

 By Callum Howe

-Updated: April 26, 2024
+Updated: August 21, 2024

 Osaka is home to a vast range of Japan’s favorite dishes, from okonomiyaki to takoyaki and more.
 Kyoto may have a monopoly on historic Japanese dining culture, but it’s Osaka that’s the real culinary playground for the 21st century.
 After touching down in this neon-bathed metropolis, you might be wondering where to start.
 The solution?
 An Osaka food tour.

-Japan’s third most populous city is at times an extravaganza of organized chaos, with a seemingly endless number of restaurants, street food stalls, bars, clubs, and blaring pachinko parlors all clamoring for attention.
+Japan’s third most populous city is, at times, an extravaganza of organized chaos, with a seemingly endless number of restaurants, street food stalls, bars, clubs, and blaring pachinko parlors all clamoring for attention.
 To cut through the noise, simply join one (or more!) of the following guided tours.

-1. Osaka Food Tour
+1. Osaka Food Tour (13 delicious dishes at 5 hidden eateries)

 null